victorbiga/container-scan/README.md

 - containerTag is set in env or as string value
 - githubUrl is set to ```${{ github.server_url }}/${{ github.repository }}/actions/runs/${{ github.run_id }}```.
 This is required to have the link in Slack notification to Github Actions job.
 - Slack webhook added to your repository secrets.
 Name your secret CONTAINER_SCAN_SLACK_WEBHOOK
 - GCP service account key added to your repository secrets.
-Name your secret GCP_SERVICE_ACCOUNT_KEY
+Name your secret GCP_SERVICE_ACCOUNT_KEY if using service account json key

 ### Slack